-Although she controlled substantial assets in and around Manhattan, following Bogardus's death, Anneke Jans gathered her family up the Hudson and settled in Beverwyck.
+Although she controlled substantial assets in and around Manhattan, following Bogardus's death, Anneke Jans gathered her family, sailed up the Hudson, and settled in Beverwyck.
 She lived in a landmark house on the north side of State Street and Middle Alley.

 Stating that she was "sick in bed," Anneke Jans filed a will in January 1663.
 It described her family and her estate.
 She is said to have died in Beverwyck in February 1663 and to have been buried in the church plot.

-As a fairly detailed (and at the same time not closely verifiable) folk history of her life has evolved over the ensuing centuries, Anneke Jans was perhaps the most "legendary" woman to live in early Albany!
-Sadly (but predictably), we have not been able to add significantly to her story.
+As a fairly detailed (and at the same time not closely verifiable) folk history of her life has evolved over the ensuing centuries, Anneke Jans has become perhaps the most "legendary" woman to live in early Albany!
+Sadly (yet predictably), we have not been able to add significantly to her story.

 Sources: The life of Anneke Jans is CAP biography number 93.
 This sketch is derived chiefly from traditional resources.
 It does not claim to be of unique value.
 At this point, the sole original resource used is her transcribed will document.